 Respond Promptly to Requests for More Information

 For the purposes of approving or denying your loan, a mortgage underwriter is essentially a real estate and financial investigator.
 This means they will be reviewing all of your documentation and paperwork in detail and reaching out for more information when something is incomplete.
-Don’t be concerned if they ask for clarification on a late payment, a missed signature or a large deposit—these are all normal requests.
+Don’t be concerned if they ask for clarification on a late payment, missed signature or large deposit—these are all normal requests.
 The important thing is to respond quickly and accurately, which will reduce the length of the underwriting stage and improve your chances of being approved.

-Be Proactive about Your Loan Approval
+Be Proactive About Your Loan Approval

 The underwriter will take care of reaching out to the necessary parties, but that doesn’t mean you have to sit back and wait.
 Give your employers or other relevant parties advanced notice that they may be contacted to provide information.
 Call your lender and/or broker to check on the status of your application to make sure the underwriter is not missing any necessary information.
 In addition, keep records of your conversations with your lender so you have a record of what documents were provided and when.

 Do All You Can to Help Your Underwriter